micahnz/redux-socket.io-connect/README.md

   };
 }
 ```
-You can change the default behaviour to emit all events by configuring the event emitter during client setup.
+You can change the default behaviour to emit all action events by configuring the event emitter during client setup.
 ```js
 const client = createClient(socket, { emitAll: true });
 ```